Toowoomba railway station: History

 The station outbuildings form as important a part of the history of this station as passengers' amenities.
-In the period of 1908-1915 timber out buildings were provided South toward Russell St. These included parcels rooms as well as luggage rooms.
+In the period of 1908–1915 timber out buildings were provided South toward Russell St. These included parcels rooms as well as luggage rooms.
 Accommodation for guards and porters were provided in two smaller buildings.
 Of these extensions only the Guards and Porters buildings remain.
 Whilst of a standard design they reflect on the conditions worked under by Departmental workers.

 A magnificent wooden Roll of Honour board at the north end of the station pays tribute to the role of Toowoomba railway workers in the armed services in World War I. The roll of honour was crafted at the North Ipswich railway workshops to a design by Vincent Price (the architect for Queensland Railways Department).
 It was unveiled by railway commissioner Charles Evans, a former Toowoomba railwayman himself.
-Although the criteria for inclusion for the first 209 names added in 1918 was stated to be "railway employees within a radius extending from Helidon to Toowooomba, Toowoomba to Chinchilla, Toowoomba to Clifton, and adjacent branch lines", the final list of 559 names reflects a far wider geographical area.
+Although the criteria for inclusion for the first 209 names added in 1918 was stated to be "railway employees within a radius extending from Helidon to Toowoomba, Toowoomba to Chinchilla, Toowoomba to Clifton, and adjacent branch lines", the final list of 559 names reflects a far wider geographical area.

 The station also has two WWII air raid shelters: one near the Honour Board built as protection for railway employees; the second lies outside the main station entrance and was constructed to protect the general public from bomb splinters.

 Part of the present assistant station-masters office comprises the Toowoomba B signal cabin, one of two in the Toowoomba yard.
 It was installed during the 1950s to replace the original tower cabin B. Although now disconnected (May 1993) the interior of this cabin illustrates older methods of safeworking and train control now superseded by automatic signalling.

 A series of ancillary structures and servicing facilities evidence the development of the station environment.
 The Watering Crane standing alongside the tracks was originally used as a water replenishing point for steam locomotives.
 Worker's huts and accommodation are also located within the yard; it is possible that both of these structures were erected in the 1920s as part of the station yard re- organisation.
 These huts at present are in use as accommodation as shunters and train examiners shelters.
 At the Eastern edge of the shunting yard a mechanical balance scale is still extant, housed in a weighbridge shelter shed.
 The weighbridge balance scale bears a foundry plate marker on it.
 Slide balances were used to measure wagon weights for train marshalling.